 To better explain how emotional intelligence is measured, we’ll begin by introducing different types of methods that have been used in the past.
 We’ll also provide a list of recommended downloadable PDFs and reliable tools, as well as the Emotional Intelligence Masterclass and toolkit items that PositivePsychology.com makes available for our users.

-Before you read on, we thought you might like to download our three Emotional Intelligence Exercises for free.
+Before you continue, we thought you might like to download our three Emotional Intelligence Exercises for free.
 These science-based exercises will not only enhance your ability to understand and work with your emotions, but will also give you the tools to foster the emotional intelligence of your clients, students, or employees.

 Measuring Emotional Intelligence